phillipclarke29/CV/README.md

 ## Philip Clarke

-Over the last 20 years, I have built and sold innovative IT solutions to both the private and public sectors and I know of no better buzz than successfully developing and selling a new product or online service.
+Over the last 20 years, I have innovative IT solutions for both the private and public sectors and I know of no better buzz than successfully developing a new product or online service.

 I have extensive experience of starting, developing and growing businesses, managing budgets and staff and working at a senior level.
 I have recruited, built and managed successful "stripy" teams, bringing together a variety of contractors, developers, researchers, technical authors and engineers to create focussed, successful, agile teams.

 In order to maintain an up to date understanding of the latest cutting edge software build techniques, design frameworks and working practises needed used create software I spent 8 months studying Web Development with Makers Academy, the UK's leading software developer course.
-In my perfect world I would be having fun, working hard, building something beautiful and cutting edge for a global market.
+In my perfect world I would be having fun, working hard, building something innovative and cutting edge.

 #### Software Development